Eliobot/custom-circuitpython/HOW-TO-BUILD.md

 In this file, the following changes have been made:

 - CONFIG_ESPTOOLPY_FLASHSIZE_4MB: This option says that the flash size is 4MB.
-- CONFIG_ESPTOOLPY_FLASHSIZE: This option sets the flash size to 4MB.
+- CONFIG_ESPTOOLPY_FLASHSIZE: This option sets the flashsize to 4MB.

 - CONFIG_PARTITION_TABLE_CUSTOM_FILENAME: This option specifies the custom partition table filename.
 - CONFIG_PARTITION_TABLE_FILENAME: This option specifies the partition table filename.